deepentropy/ibapi/README.md

 ## 📋 About This Package

-This is an automated publisher for the Interactive Brokers TWS API Python client.
+This is an **unofficial** automated publisher for the Interactive Brokers TWS API Python client.
 The source code is from Interactive Brokers' official TWS API distribution, packaged and published to PyPI for easy installation.

+> **⚠️ DISCLAIMER**
+>
+> This package is **NOT officially affiliated with, endorsed by, or supported by Interactive Brokers LLC**.
+It is an independent community project that automates the packaging and distribution of the official IB API source code.
+>
+> - The IB API source code is proprietary to Interactive Brokers and is licensed under the [TWS API Non-Commercial License](LICENSE)
+> - This automation tool is provided "as is" without any warranties
+> - For official support, please contact [Interactive Brokers](https://www.interactivebrokers.com/en/support/contact.php)
+> - Trading involves risk.
+Use at your own discretion.

-### Two Versions Available
+### Two PyPI Packages

-- **Latest**: The newest IB API version (published on `main` branch)
+- **`ibapi-python-latest`**: The newest IB API version (from `main` branch)
-- **Stable**: Previous IB API versions (published on `stable` branch)
+- **`ibapi-python-stable`**: Previous IB API versions (from `stable` branch)

-All versions are automatically published to PyPI weekly.
+Both packages are automatically updated weekly when new IB API versions are released.

 ## 🏗️ Project Structure